Beagle: History

 By the 18th century, two breeds had been developed for hunting hare and rabbit: the Southern Hound and the North Country Beagle (or Northern Hound).
 The Southern Hound, a tall, heavy dog with a square head, and long, soft ears, was common from south of the River Trent and probably closely related to the Talbot Hound.
 Though slow, it had stamina and an excellent scenting ability.
-The North Country Beagle, possibly a cross between an offshoot of the Talbot stock and a Greyhound, was bred chiefly in Yorkshire and was common in the northern counties.
+The North Country Beagle was bred chiefly in Yorkshire and was common in the northern counties.
 It was smaller than the Southern Hound, less heavy-set, and with a more pointed muzzle.
 It was faster than its southern counterpart but its scenting abilities were less well-developed.

 Standards for the Pocket Beagle were drawn up as late as 1901; these genetic lines are now extinct, although modern breeders have attempted to recreate the variety.